 But in order to get the most from Luminate Online, your nonprofit will need to ensure that all your donor data is accurately stored within the platform.

-- Zero in on the migration you need.
+- Zero in on the Luminate Online migration you need

-With these strategies, you should be well on your way to an effective data migration process (and hopefully fewer headaches, too).
-Let's jump right in!
+With these strategies, you should be well on your way to an effective data migration process.

-1. Zero in on the Migration You Need.
+1. Zero In On the Luminate Online Migration You Need

 There are a number of different types of data migration, all dependent upon the types of software you’re transferring information to and from.
 Before you can get started with your data migration process, you’ll need to determine exactly which type of data you need to move in the first place.

 Let’s break down the most common types of data migrations to give you an idea of what you might need.

 - CRM migration refers to transferring data from one constituent database to another, such as Luminate Online, Luminate CRM, or Salesforce.
 You’ll need CRM migration to move over donor profiles, contact information, giving histories, and other engagement records.

 - CMS migration refers to data migration across content management systems, e.g., Drupal, WordPress, Luminate CMS, or Joomla.
 During this migration, you’ll transfer all of your current web content to your new CMS.

 - File migration encompasses the transfer of individual files (or entire libraries) from one system to another.